-J. P. Hogan and E. A. Atekwana and S. Dunn-Norman and J. M. Gregg and R. C. Laudon and N. H. Maerz and F. Oboh-Ikuenobe and J. D. Rogers and D. J. Wronkiewicz and A. C. Elmore, "Oh take me out to the field: geological excursions at the department of geological sciences and engineering University of Missouri-Rolla," Proceedings of the 2004 Geological Society of America Annual Meeting, Geological Society of America, Jan 2004.
+J. P. Hogan and E. A. Atekwana and S. Dunn-Norman and A. C. Elmore and J. M. Gregg and R. C. Laudon and N. H. Maerz and F. Oboh-Ikuenobe and J. D. Rogers and D. J. Wronkiewicz, "Oh Take Me Out to the Field: Geological Excursions at the Department of Geological Sciences and Engineering University of Missouri-Rolla," Proceedings of the 2004 Geological Society of America Annual Meeting (2004, Denver, CO), Geological Society of America (GSA), Nov 2004.

 Geosciences and Geological and Petroleum Engineering

 Keywords and Phrases